-Partner(s) UN Environment Lead & Division Duration of Agreement(s) Themes and Areas of Cooperation Sub- Programme of Work related to Agreement Progress on Implementation of Agreement(s) Achievements, Including Success Stories Financial Implications /Transfer of Funds 8.
-Mirova Capital Limited Sofie Bruun, Ecosystems Division (08.02.2019 - 08.02.2021) Under this partnership, Mirova acts as the investment advisor for the vehicle set up to implement the AGRI3Fund and to strengthen the environmental and social (E&S) safeguards and solid monitoring and evaluation (M&E) tool of the AGRI3 Fund.
+Partner(s) UN Environment Lead & Division Duration of Agreement(s) Operational Status of Partner Themes and Areas of Cooperation Sub-Programme of Work related to Agreement Progress on Implementation of Agreement(s) Achievements, Including Success Stories Financial Implications /Transfer of Funds 8.
+Mirova Capital Limited Sofie Bruun, Ecosystems Division (08.02.2019 - 08.02.2021) Small and Medium Enterprise - Company Under this partnership, Mirova acts as the investment advisor for the vehicle set up to implement the AGRI3Fund and to strengthen the environmental and social (E&S) safeguards and solid monitoring and evaluation (M&E) tool of the AGRI3 Fund.
 The partnership also works on identifying and facilitating development of projects that contribute to the Sustainable Blue Economy development.
 Sub-programme 1- Climate Change; Sub-programme 3- Healthy and Productive Ecosystems; Sub-programme 5- Chemicals, Waste and Air Quality Mirova is the Investment Advisor of the AGRI3 Fund and in that capacity, the UN Environment Programme is working closely with them.
-Newly signed Memorandum of Understanding None 9.
-New Delhi Television Limited (NDTV) Madhur Das, Asia and Pacific Office (13.12.2017- 12.12.2019) Promote environmental issues in India through their network Sub-programme 4- Environmental Governance NDTV covered Beat Plastic Pollution for World Environmental Day 2018.
+Newly signed Memorandum of Understanding.
+None 3 9.
+New Delhi Television Limited (NDTV) Madhur Das, Asia and Pacific Office (13.12.2017- 12.12.2019) Small and Medium Enterprise - Company Promote environmental issues in India through their network Sub-programme 4- Environmental Governance NDTV covered Beat Plastic Pollution for World Environmental Day 2018.
 NDTV telecasted an independent series on the government Programme "Swachh Banega India" for World Environment Day 2018.
 None

-Partner(s) UN Environment Lead & Division Duration of Agreement(s) Themes and Areas of Cooperation Sub- Programme of Work related to Agreement Progress on Implementation of Agreement(s) Achievements, Including Success Stories Financial Implications /Transfer of Funds 40.
-Nippon Television Network Corporation (Nippon TV) Laura Fuller, North America Office (12.03.2018 - 12.03.2020) The cooperation with Nippon TV follows the priority programmes for the North America Regional Office, including: marine debris, food waste, circular economy and climate action.
+Partner(s) UN Environment Lead & Division Duration of Agreement(s) Operational Status of Partner Themes and Areas of Cooperation Sub-Programme of Work related to Agreement Progress on Implementation of Agreement(s) Achievements, Including Success Stories Financial Implications /Transfer of Funds Nippon Television Network Corporation (Nippon TV) Laura Fuller, North America Office (12.03.2018 - 12.03.2020) Large Enterprise - Corporation The cooperation with Nippon TV follows the priority programmes for the North America Regional Office, including: marine debris, food waste, circular economy and climate action.
 Sub-Programme 1 - Climate Change; Sub-Programme 5 - Chemicals, Waste, and Air Quality; Sub-Programme 6 - Resource Efficiency The partnership was officially launched with a press release and event in Japan on 1 June 2018, in the lead up to World Environment Day 2018.
 Four Public Service Announcements have been developed (marine debris, air quality, food waste, recycling) and will appear throughout various media outlets to target a "teen" audience (8-12 years old).
 The partnership was highlighted during the UN General Assembly/Climate Week in New York City beginning 23 September 2018.
 It was featured at the Social Good Summit and at the SDG Media Zone.
 None